HTTP Cache-Control Headers Explained

 Common Implementation Pitfalls

-• Over-caching HTML/APIs: Applying max-age=31536000 to HTML or dynamic JSON endpoints causes stale content delivery without revalidation, breaking routing and personalization.
+• Over-caching HTML/APIs: applying max-age=31536000 to HTML or dynamic JSON breaks routing and personalization with no escape hatch.

-• no-cache vs no-store Confusion: no-cache stores the response but requires validation before reuse. no-store bypasses caching entirely.
-Misapplying these destroys performance budgets.
+• no-cache vs no-store confusion: no-cache stores the response but requires validation before reuse; no-store skips caching entirely.
+Swapping them silently destroys the budget.

-• Dashboard TTL Overrides: Relying on CDN UI overrides without aligning origin Cache-Control causes cache inconsistency across edge nodes and complicates debugging.
+• Dashboard TTL overrides: trusting CDN UI overrides without aligning origin headers produces inconsistency across edge nodes that is painful to debug.